 SO WHAT ABOUT US?

-NOTES Tell the group that there are many children in the world who do not have happy lives.
+Tell the group that there are many children in the world who do not have happy lives.

 Ask the group if they know of any problems a child living in poverty might face.
 For example: no access to schooling, not enough food, disease, lack of water.
 You may want to have a couple of photographs of children in poverty for them to focus on.

 Ask the kids if they think that God can help these children just like Jesus helped the man who could not walk.

+CHILDREN'S ACTIVITIES NOTES

-CHILDREN'S ACTIVITIES Tell the group that God sent Jesus to show each of us that we can make a difference in other people's lives.
+Tell the group that God sent Jesus to show each of us that we can make a difference in other people's lives.
 It doesn't have to be as dramatic as helping someone to walk again.
 By simply sharing what we have with someone who doesn't have a lot we can honour God.

 Compassion is an organisation that helps people to change the lives of children living in poverty, just like God calls us to.

 If you can, have a picture of a Compassion sponsored child at hand.
 Explain that the child lives in a very poor community, but with the help of their sponsor and their local church, Compassion ensures they have everything they need to live a happy life.

+LET'S PRAY

+Heavenly Father,

-LET'S PRAY Heavenly Father, Thank you for all the lovely things you have given us to enjoy in our lives.
-Today we pray for those children who do not have such happy lives and feel forgotten, sick, hungry or afraid.
+Thank you for all the lovely things you have given us to enjoy in our lives.
+(You could include some of the things the children mentioned at the start of the session.)
+Today we pray for children who do not have such happy lives and feel forgotten, sick, hungry or afraid.
 Please keep these children safe and help them to know your love today and every day.

 Amen

+ACTIVITIES

-ACTIVITIES NOTES Here are some more ideas to help the children really engage with the issues raised by your presentation.
-1. Don't be a party to poverty Hold a party for the group.
+Here are some more ideas to help the children really engage with the issues raised by your presentation.

+1. Don't be a party to poverty

+Hold a party for the group.
 Set up tables with six children at each one.
 Set out plates and cakes, finger food, drinks - but only for four of the places.

 Ask the children on each table how they feel about it.

 Explain that the two children on each table who don't have any food represent the world's children living in poverty and hunger, which makes up one third of all children.
 And the children who have lots of food represent the children in the world who have enough to eat.

 Encourage the children who have lots of food to share with the other children.
 Tell them that there is more than enough food in the world for everyone, we just need to get better at sharing it.

-2. A thankful picture Collect some magazines and catalogues containing lots of pictures.
+2. A thankful picture

+Collect some magazines and catalogues containing lots of pictures.
 Ask the group to go through the magazines and cut out pictures of things they like and things that make their life pleasurable.
-This might include pictures of toys, food, holidays, friends etc. Get the class to stick these onto a sheet of paper along with prayers of thanks they have written for the nice things they have in their lives.
-3. Children of prayer Ask the group to think of a prayer they want to say for boys and girls who live in poverty.
-Cut out some paper outlines of children and encourage the group to write their prayers onto the cut-outs.
-These can then be posted around your church for the weeks to come.
-Ask your church leader if the group could read some of the prayers in a worship service.
+This might include pictures of toys, food, holidays, friends etc.

+Get the class to stick these onto a sheet of paper along with prayers of thanks they have written for the nice things they have in their lives.